 - a.
-This cost is borne by the student and included in the graduation fee. - b.
+This cost is borne by the student and will be paid directly to the bindery. - b.
 The student will send the TWO originals of the signed document to the GRACEapproved bindery, who will bind 2 originals.
 For specific instructions on how to send the document to the bindery, you may coordinate with the office of the DMin Dean. - c.
-The bindery will send the finished volumes: one to the student's home address and one to the GRACE library.
+The bindery will send two finished volumes to the school, and the school will mail the student's copy to his residence.